Claire Dean

 Hike Rainbow Mountain

-The hike to and from Rainbow Mountain is of the new best things to do in Peru.
+The hike to and from Rainbow Mountain is one of the new best things to do in Peru.
 It is a day-long trek at over 5000m along a dirt path in between imposing peaks of green and red rock.
-It’s a stunning route, passing local villages built from stone, llama and alpaca herds and glittering mountain streams to a rainbow-coloured mountain scene that you will never forget.
+It’s a stunning route, passing local villages built from stone, llama, and alpaca herds and glittering mountain streams to a rainbow-colored mountain scene that you will never forget.

 Rainbow Mountain